toukirahmeds/webpage-change-detector-bot/readme.md

   - Find the newly created telegram bot by searching its name and send messages to it.
   - Later make an http request to the url `https://api.telegram.org/bot<TELEGRAM_HTTP_API_TOKEN>/getUpdates` (Example: `https://api.telegram.org/bot12345....sfds>/getUpdates`) in the browser or using postman.
 You should get a chat ID in the response.
   - Store the chat id in the response by setting `BOT_CHAT_ID` field in `.env` file to it (Example: `BOT_CHAT_ID=12345678`) and then save the `.env` file.
 - Run the test server using `npm run test-server` in a terminal.
+The `index.html` file will be updated after every 20 seconds.
 - Open another terminal and run the command `npm run start -- -p [Page Url] -m "[The message you want to send to telegram]" -s [Integer for seconds]` (Example: `npm run start -- -p http://localhost:3000 -m "The web page has updated" -s 10`.
 Here after every 10 seconds the cron would make request to `http://localhost:3000` and if html file change found then it would send message `The web page has updated` to the telegram bot.).